-Casio held a "Seminar on Balancing Work and Caregiving" for the first time to provide employees with basic information on caregiving, so that they could acquire knowledge that will allow them to handle caregiving, the need for which often comes abruptly.

-The seminar was held two times-at the headquarters and the R&D Center-in January 2016 and streamed lived to sales offices around the country.
+Casio held a "Seminar on Balancing Work and Caregiving" for the second time to provide employees with basic information on caregiving, so that they could acquire knowledge that will allow them to handle caregiving, the need for which often emerges abruptly.
+The seminar was held at the headquarters in November and at the R&D center in December, and was streamed live to sales offices around the country.
+More than 400 people took part, and a sign language interpreter was also on hand, allowing hearing-impaired employees to participate.